raako71/hypa.space/README.md

 * Delete Photos, add more photos to product.
 * Select default image for Products.
 * Delete product, and update user category tree accordingly etc.

+22 Apr:
+Choose how many products to show, sort into pages.

 20 Apr:
 Lightbox in productBox